 Around 1700 BCE, or perhaps a little later, the palaces of the Old Palace period were destroyed, possibly by earthquakes.
 They were rebuilt on a grander scale, and the remains of these magnificent complexes can be admired today, not just at Knossos and Phaestos, but also at Malia or Kato Zakros.
 Cretan influences were visible far beyond Crete itself.
 The Egyptian pharaoh Thutmosis III (1479-1425 BCE) had a new palace constructed at Peru-nefer, which was decorated with frescoes that are usually attributed to Minoan artists.
 Nevertheless, although Minoans were active far beyond the borders of their island, Evans’ idea of a Cretan ‘thalassocracy’ – a Minoan maritime empire – seems a bit of an exaggeration and is not really backed up by solid evidence.

 Although Minoan civilisation was obviously advanced and capable of producing beautiful art, it does not seem to have left us anything in the form of literature, either written prose or poetry.
 A pictographic script was used first – compared to Egyptian hieroglyphs by Evans – which was replaced by a script called Linear A after 1900 BCE.
 Neither script has ever been deciphered.
-Linear A was in turn replaced by Linear B after 1450, when immigrants from mainland Greece began colonising Crete.
+Linear A was in its turn replaced by Linear B after 1450 BCE, when immigrants from mainland Greece began colonising Crete.
 This script was deciphered in the 1950s by British decoder Michael Ventris (1922-1956), who had previously served in the RAF.
 Linear B is considered the earliest form of written Greek, predating the Greek alphabet by hundreds of years.
 It seems to have been used for administrative purposes only, which indicates that mythology, religious customs, poetry, epics and other stories were all passed on orally.

 Crete may have suffered badly during the so-called “Minoan eruption”.
 This term refers to a major volcanic eruption – perhaps between 1642 and 1540 BCE – that destroyed most of the island of Thera in the Cyclades and completely devastated the Minoan settlement of Akrotiri on this island.
 The volcano itself sank into the sea (which explains the peculiar shape of present-day Thera or Santorini), causing a gigantic tidal wave.
 This may have severely damaged settlements and agricultural estates on Crete, although the eruption was certainly not responsible for the end of Minoan civilisation.
 Nevertheless, it is often speculated that it did seriously weaken the Minoans, damaging their trading fleet and causing poor harvests and starvation.
 Another theory is that civil war erupted between the various Minoan communities, which brought Minoan civilisation on the brink of collapse, making it an easy prey for invading Mycenaeans.